 Provide an Exciting and Supportive On-Campus Student Life Experience

 Housing and Dining Services will provide the utmost support to individuals residing on campus, including engaging students safely in college life and providing services and resources for student success.
-As we welcome our students back to our residential communities, here are some ways EIU will further enhance student safety and reduce the potential spread of COVID-19:
+As residents, both new and returning, move into their on-campus homes, Housing and Dining Services is committed to further enhancing student safety to reduce the potential spread of COVID-19 by doing the following:

 - Offering single-occupancy housing – meaning students will have their own individual rooms.
-This will be offered to all EIU students with Housing and Dining contracts during the 2020-21 academic year, at no additional cost.
-This strategic effort will help reduce building, floor, and bathroom density.
+This has been offered to all EIU students with Housing and Dining contracts during the 2020-21 academic year, at no additional cost.
+This strategic effort reduces building, floor, and bathroom density.

 - Establishing restrictions on building access by non-residents.

-- Offering Housing and Dining and other Support Services to quarantined/isolated on-campus students, if they are unable to return home during this time.
+- Offering Housing and Dining and other support services to quarantined/isolated on-campus students.

 - Requiring that students protect others and themselves for the safety of their community by wearing clean cloth or disposable face masks and observing social distancing guidelines in all common areas.
 For the full EIU Face Mask Policy, visit: go.eiu.edu/masking.

 Panther Dining will provide residential and retail dining, as well as catering services.
 Dining areas will accommodate social distancing requirements while providing students a quality dining experience.
 Dining plans may be modified throughout the semester to reflect updates to evolving COVID-19 requirements.